program detail

 • Work with building software platforms that interconnect different systems

-Graduates will have a diverse set of skills and abilities that will also prepare them for "green" careers focused on energy efficiency, renewable energy and the environment.
-This program provides a skill set that is in high demand in both the construction industry and the controls and automation industry.
+You'll gain a diverse set of skills and abilities that will also prepare you for "green" careers focused on energy efficiency, renewable energy, and the environment.
+This type of skill set is in high-demand for both the construction industry, and the controls and automation industry.

 Industry Skills